dirkwhoffmann/vAmigaTS/Copper/Skip/README.md

 ## Objective

-This test suite verifies some Copper timing properties.
+This test suite verfies particular aspects of the SKIP command.

 #### copstrt1 and copstrt2